paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-837-decorations-and-awards.md

 Section 8309, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 518, provided that President prescribe a system of physical examination for all commissioned officers of Regular Air Force in grades below brigadier general to determine their fitness for promotion in Regular Air Force.
 See [section 624 of this title](./chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md#section-624).

-A prior section 8310 was renumbered [section 9160 of this title](./chapter-915-appointments-in-the-regular-air-force-and-in-the-space-force.md#section-9160).
+A prior section 8310 was renumbered [section 9160 of this title](./chapter-915-appointments-in-the-regular-air-force-and-in-the-space-force.md#section-9160), prior to repeal by Pub.
+L. 118–159.

 Prior sections 8312 to 8314 were repealed by Pub.
 L. 96–513, title II, § 204, Dec.
 12, 1980, 94 Stat.
 2880, effective Sept.
 15, 1981.